 - Users are presented with their respective virtual desktops or apps.
 For example, users in CompanyA will be presented with virtual desktops or apps in Workspace A, host pool 1 or 2.

 - FSLogix user profiles are created in Azure Files shares on the corresponding storage accounts.

 - Group Policy Objects (GPO) synced from on-premises are applied to users and AVD session hosts.

 Keep in mind the following considerations while designing your workload based on this architecture.

 Group Policy Objects (GPO)

-- To extend GPO infrastructure for WVD, the on-premises domain controllers should sync to the Azure IaaS domain controllers.
+- To extend GPO infrastructure for AVD, the on-premises domain controllers should sync to the Azure IaaS domain controllers.